USDAForestService/fs-open-forest-platform/frontend/src/assets/content/willamette/how-to-cut/helpful-tips.md

 * Be sure another tree has space to grow within 8 feet of the one you plan to cut.
 Choosing a tree from a densely forested area will give the remaining trees more space to grow.
 * Be aware of where the tree will fall and please ensure all people and vehicles are out of the path of the falling tree.
 * Cut the leftover branches from the stump and scatter them.
+* Help keep road ditches functioning and keep debris off of, and away from, roadways (at least 50 feet).